MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 <!-- ====================================================================== -->
 ## Suggest similar sites

 To help resolve URL typos in the address bar that result in a website error, Microsoft Edge may recommend a corrected URL.
 When a website navigation error occurs, Microsoft Edge sends the domain of the web address to the Microsoft service to suggest a corrected URL.
 Microsoft Edge does not include identifiers or tokens with the domain.
 If the service finds a suggestion, it returns the suggested URL.
 Microsoft stores the incorrect domain, and suggested domain, to help improve the service.
 To help you go to the correct sites, the feature is turned on by default.
-To turn off the feature, go to `edge://settings/privacy` and under the **Services** turn off the **Suggest similar sites when a website can't be found** setting.
+To turn off the feature, go to `edge://settings/privacy`<!--todo: check, maybe replace by GUI nav path--> and under the **Services** turn off the **Suggest similar sites when a website can't be found** setting.

 <!-- ====================================================================== -->